SIDEQUEST | Money Trail: Explore the iconic sites on Philippine Currency

 Banaue Rice Terraces, Ifugao

-The 20 peso bill features the Banaue Rice Terraces, 2,000 year old terraces carved into the mountains of Ifugao province along with a Palm Civet and Cordilleras weave design.
+The 20 peso bill features the Banaue Rice Terraces, 2,000 year old terraces carved into the mountains of Ifugao province along with a Palm Civet and Cordillera weave design.

-If you’re heading up to the Cordilleras, it’s always worth stopping by the main view deck along Banaue to get a stunning view of the rice terraces.
+If you’re heading up to the Cordillera region in North Luzon, it’s always worth stopping by the main view deck along Banaue to get a stunning view of the rice terraces.
 You can also buy famous Banaue souvenirs and see weavers in action at the tourist shops nearby.
+For longer treks, you can hike to Batad Rice Terraces.

 Taal Lake, Batangas